OctopusSolutionsEngineering/EnterprisePatternsReferenceImplementation/README.md

 enterprise deployment patterns.
 It is based around Docker Compose and Terraform, and has been designed to allow the Octopus stack to be created and destroyed with ease.

+## Feedback

+Feel free to leave feedback in the [issues](https://github.com/OctopusSolutionsEngineering/EnterprisePatternsReferenceImplementation/issues/1).

 ## Support Levels

 The process implemented by the scripts in this repo are part of a pilot programme to support platform engineering teams.
 It incorporates tools with varying levels of official support.